 A Modern Homestead has a great list of jobs that take 10 minutes or less and will have your home spotless in no time.
 I love all of her great recipes, frugal living tips, and homesteading information.

 So often if you look at Pinterest for organizing tips you are left feeling like you need to spend a small fortune on fancy organizers.
 While I love a trip to the Container Store and enjoy some of those fancy organizers, simple is often just as good if not better.

-We are using a lot of Bankers Boxes for our move.
+We are used a lot of Bankers Boxes when we moved.
 They are easy to use since they have handles, we had some around, and they are pretty cheap.
-We will be able to use some boxes multiple times since we don’t have to move all at once.
-And now once we are done with them I can use them for some organizing!
+We were able to use some boxes multiple times since we didn’t have to move all at once.
+And now once we are done with them I can use them for some organizing.

 You know I love green cleaning.
 There are very few cleaners I buy anymore because I prefer making them myself.
 They are cheap, effective, and I know what’s in them.

 There are some things to remember when making green cleaners though.
 Some of the great natural ingredients shouldn’t be mixed.
 When somethings are mixed they can neutralize each other or even create a dangerous reaction.

 Bren Did is always sharing such great information and projects, including great homemade cleaner recipes.
 She also has shared which green cleaning ingredients shouldn’t be mixed so you can make better and safer cleaners.